srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/3_contributions.rst

 2. How do I complete and submit the CLA?
 ----------------------------------------

-The srsLTE CLAs can be found [here](http://www.softwareradiosystems.com/files/cla/).
+The srsLTE CLAs can be found `here <http://www.softwareradiosystems.com/files/cla/>`_.
 Download the appropriate CLA, then print, sign and scan the document before sending by email to licensing@softwareradiosystems.com.

 3. How will my contributions to srsLTE be used?